enasequence/ena-browser-documentation/help_and_guides/moving_from_release.rst

 - Data provenance: Track the accessions obtained in your mirroring, so that the data can be obtained again in future.
 - Periodic release: Obtain ENA assembled/annotated sequence data from a defined last updated timestamp.
 - Data specificity: By preference use a filtered query to only obtain the data you need, unless you really do need to mirror everything.
-- Recapturing same data in future: Instructions for you or your users to use a summary file that you create to obtain the same dataset in future.
+- Recapturing the same data in future: Instructions for you or your users to use a summary file that you create to obtain the same dataset in future.

 This equates to utilizing two separate ENA API services:
 - The Data Discovery API to obtain a summary for data provenance